flightctl/flightctl-python-client/docs/CertificatesigningrequestApi.md

 with flightctl.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = flightctl.CertificatesigningrequestApi(api_client)
-    name = 'name_example' # str | the device identifier of the CertificateSigningRequest
+    name = 'name_example' # str | The name of the CertificateSigningRequest resource to get.

     try:
         api_response = api_instance.read_certificate_signing_request(name)